Photovoltaic Assisted Lighting Systems approved in 2008 National Electric Code

 These systems are more efficient than traditional photovoltaic systems because they bypass the inverters and rectifiers traditionally associated with Solar Electric power.

 a.
-Not less than a height of 6.7 m (22 ft) on poles or similar structures for the illumination of outdoor areas such as highways, roads, bridges, athletic fields, or parking lots b.
+Not less than a height of 6.7 m (22 ft) on poles or similar structures for the illumination of outdoor areas such as highways, roads, bridges, athletic fields, or parking lots. b.
 Not less than a height of 5.5 m (18 ft) on other structures such as tunnels

 (2) Cord-and-plug-connected or permanently connected utilization equipment other than luminaires (fixtures)

-Our proposal was to add a section (3) to read:
+We proposed to add a section (3) to read:

 The justifications for our proposal were: